korby/deployer/README.md

 You can store them where you want, provided you indicate the path ine the yaml configuration file.

 ## WARNING
-Deployer use a vhost directory architecture similar than Capistrano, ie :
+Deployer use a vhost directory architecture similar to Capistrano, ie :
 releases/
 shared/
 current (a symlink to > releases/xxx)